 Fence Erectors erect and repair fences and fence gates, using hand and power tools.

-Fence Erectors with little to no experience tend to make between $21230 and $26120 while the more experienced ones make over $39740 per year.
+Fence Erectors with little to no experience tend to make between $23740 and $28330 while the more experienced ones can earn over $42870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Fence Erector is to move to a higher paying state like IL.
-Right now, the highest paying states for Fence Erectors are IL, NY, HI, NV and ND.
+One of the easiest ways to increase your salary as a Fence Erector is to move to a higher paying state like DE.
+Right now, the highest paying states for Fence Erectors are DE, IL, OH, MO and ND.

-3 other factors that can increase your salary as A Fence Erector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fence Erector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Fence Erectors what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Fence Erectors what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.